Andy's weekly cafe

 For example, did you see the recent research on runner’s compression tights, which are made of stretchy fabrics like spandex?

 Or did you hear about Nike’s controversial Zoom Vaporfly Elite shoes?
-According to Nike, it boosts running economy by 4% compared with their next best marathon shoe.
+According to Nike, it boosts running economy by 4% compared with their next best marathon shoes.
 The soles of the trainers have a special curved plate that allows runners to “roll through” instead of bending toes and losing energy.
-Some believe this should be illegal, as it gives athletes too much of an advantage.
+Some believe this should be banned in competitions, as it gives athletes too much of an advantage – in 2019, 31 of the 36 podium positions in the six world marathon majors were won by elite athletes wearing Vaporfly.

 Please pose any questions you have in the Comments below or using Twitter or Instagram hashtag #FLChemistry by noon of Thursday this week.
 We will then post our short video, which brings together some of the most interesting topics, on the following day (on Friday this week).